Untitled Document

 THE INSPIRATION

 The idea for annual Sands of Gallipoli commemorative collections was born after Canberra based Managing Director of BrandNet, Stephen Davie, enjoyed an afternoon with Australia's last surviving Gallipoli ANZAC, Alec Campbell in early 2002.
-Over a slow malt whisky in Alec's lounge in Tasmania, the pair discussed Alec's desire to connect future generations of Australians to the memories of Australian's wartime history and service.
+Over a slow malt whisky in Alec's lounge in Tasmania, the pair discussed Alec's desire to connect future generations of Australians to the memories of Australia's wartime history and service.

 "After talking with Alec I knew we needed something very tangible to connect people to the Gallipoli story, said Stephen.
-"People needed to be able to embrace Gallipoli - to feel close to the place where Alec and his mates gave their innocence so that we could have the kind of society we have today."
+People needed to be able to embrace Gallipoli - to feel close to the place where Alec and his mates gave their innocence so that we could have the kind of society we have today."

 "Alec didn't glorify his Gallipoli campaign but he appreciated the legacy had grown to become a major part of who we are as Australians.
-I wanted to capture this in a way that respected both the reality of the campaign - the absolute horror that it must have been, but also somehow to acknowledge respectfully and gratefully the sacrifices made."
+I wanted to capture this in a way that respected both the reality of the campaign - the absolute horror that it must have been, but also somehow to acknowledge respectfully and gratefully, the sacrifices made."

-CREATING THE COLLECTIONS
+CREATING UNIQUE COLLECTIONS

-With the theme decided the design team set about creating images and commemorative pieces that will stand the test of time, both as collectables and as inspirational pieces that people can embrace as they remember the ANZAC story.
+With the theme decided the design team set about creating images and commemorative pieces that will stand the test of time, both as collectables and as inspirational pieces people can embrace as they remember the ANZAC story.

 WINNING AWARDS